vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 </div>
 <br>

 It should be clearly visible that the shorter horizons violate the constraint more{% include sidenote.html text='I want to point out that the longer horizons also violate the constraint, mainly due to how I implement the soft constraint handling.
 With a higher penalty, this violation decreases more.
-The correct way to handle this wuld be via lagrange multipliers.'%}.
+The correct way to handle this would be via lagrange multipliers.'%}.
-Intuitively, what happens here is that the short horizon leads to a priorization of accelerating quickly, and only 'getting to know' about the constraint too late to slow down, thereby violating the constraint{% include sidenote.html text='To a certain extent, this could be alleviated with the "correct" final cost and final constraint, however, the final cost is hard to get "correct", and constraining the final set to a velocity from which we can safely stop makes the system too conservative.'%}.
+Intuitively, what happens here is that the short horizon leads to a prioritization of accelerating quickly, and only 'getting to know' about the constraint too late to slow down, thereby violating the constraint{% include sidenote.html text='To a certain extent, this could be alleviated with the "correct" final cost and final constraint, however, the final cost is hard to get "correct", and constraining the final set to a velocity from which we can safely stop makes the system too conservative.'%}.

 For the second point, we now keep the prediction horizon the same for all runs, but we vary the size of the timestep that we use for the discretization, and plot the open loop cost below.
 We do only alter the prediction discretization, we still call the controller at the same frequency.